 Consider the kind of stories you will want to share and what content you will use to tell those stories.
 Then, find out where your audience spends their social media time.

 That’s where you need to be.

 For instance, an interior design firm may find more success on photo-centric platforms like Instagram and Pinterest than on Facebook.
-New home-owners, or those looking to remodel their current home, frequently troll Pinterest and follow designers on Instagram for design ideas.
-Here on BUMPED you will get the best platform to increase your instagram followers.
+New homeowners, or those looking to remodel their current home, frequently troll Pinterest and follow designers on Instagram for design ideas.

 Finding the right platform relies on knowing where your potential customers spend their time and what you want to share with them.